How To Help Someone With Schizophrenia Refusing Treatment

 People with untreated schizophrenia might be socially isolated or experience difficulties in interpersonal relationships.
 They may develop co-occurring conditions like anxiety, obsessive-compulsive disorder, depression, and substance use disorder.

 It can be common for caregivers and family members of people with schizophrenia (and other mental health conditions) to neglect their own mental health despite the physical, financial, and psychological stress they may be experiencing.
-Studies suggest that, among other things, support groups and individual therapy may help people face these unique challenges and maintain better mental well-being.
+Studies suggest that, among other support options, support groups and individual therapy may help people face these unique challenges and maintain better mental well-being.

-However, caring for someone with schizophrenia may create challenges concerning the convenience and accessibility of in-person therapy.
+However, caring for someone with schizophrenia may create challenges concerning the convenience and flexibility of in-person therapy.
 The rise in popularity of virtual therapy has given individuals an alternative to in-office treatment, eliminating such barriers and potentially making it easier than ever to get help.
 You can speak with a therapist online from the comfort of home via video conference, online chat, or phone call on a schedule that's convenient for you.

 Online therapy is often more affordable than in-person treatment without insurance, and studies show that it can be just as effective as traditional therapy for helping people with a large variety of mental health challenges, including those related to the stresses of being a caregiver.